windmill-labs/windmilldocs/docs/misc/1_share_on_hub/index.md

 Windmill user, once it is approved by the Windmill Team.

 If it gets approved, the
-windmill-gh-action-deploy will deploy it in the starter workspace of Windmill Cloud.
+windmill-gh-action-deploy will deploy it in the starter workspace of Windmill cloud.
 Being deployed on the starter workspace means that it will be available to all workspaces.

 ---